Appiah/socialinvites.github.io/android_core_ui.md

         android:id="@+id/invitePhoneNumberTextView"
         ... />

 After finishing your layout file and saving it into **res/layout** folder, you should call `setContactDetailsLayout(String customContactDetailsLayoutName)` to apply your theme for contact details.

 Usage example:

     uiCustomizationManager.setContactDetailsLayout("custom_contact_details_layout");

-##### Edit message dialog layout #####
+##### Edit message dialog layout

-For Edit message dialog customization you have to put five mandatory elements on your layout and you can customize them as you want.
+For edit message dialog customization you have to put seven mandatory elements on your layout and you can customize them as you want.

 - EditText for input of the custom
--  with id: `customMessageEditText`,
+-  with id: `customPlaceholderEditText`,
 - TextView for showing how many characters left to the end of message with id: `messageLengthTextView`,
 - TextView for reseting the custom message to default value with id: `resetToDefaultMessageTextView`,
+- TextView for text for preview of message title: `previewMessageTextView`,
+- TextView for text for preview of message: `messageTextView`,
 - TextView for saving the custom message with id: `saveCustomMessageTextView`,
 - TextView for canceling the dialog with id: `cancelCustomMessageTextView`.

 You can reorder elements on dialog as you want.

 Usage example:

      <EditText
          android:id="@+id/customMessageEditText"
          ... />

      <TextView
+         android:id="@+id/previewMessageTextView"
+         ... />

+     <TextView
+         android:id="@+id/messageTextView"
+         ... />

+     <TextView
          android:id="@+id/messageLengthTextView"
          ... />

      <TextView
          android:id="@+id/resetToDefaultMessageTextView"
          ... />

      <TextView
          android:id="@+id/saveCustomMessageTextView"
          ... />

      <TextView
          android:id="@+id/cancelCustomMessageTextView"
          ... />

 After finishing your layout file and saving it into **res/layout** folder, you should call `setEditMessageDialogLayout(String customEditMessageDialogLayoutName)` to apply your theme for the dialog.

 Usage example:

     uiCustomizationManager.setEditMessageDialogLayout("custom_edit_message_dialog_layout");

-##### Connect to internet dialog layout #####

-For the customization of this dialog you have to put three mandatory elements in your layout and you can customize them as you want.

-- TextView for enabling 3G network with id: `enable3GTextView`,
-- TextView for enabling WiFi Internet with id: `enableWifiTextView`,
-- TextView for the dismissal of the dialog with id: `cancelConnectDialogTextView`.

-Your dialog must contain these elements and you can store it however you want and can customize them as you wish:

-     <TextView
-        android:id="@+id/enableWifiTextView"
-        ... />

-     <TextView
-        android:id="@+id/enable3GTextView"
-        ... />

-     <TextView
-        android:id="@+id/cancelConnectDialogTextView"
-        ... />

-After finishing your layout file and saving it into **res/layout** folder, you should call `setConnectToInternetDialogLayout(String customConnectToInternetDialogName)` to apply your dialog theme.

-Usage example:

-    uiCustomizationManager.setConnectToInternetDialogLayout("custom_connect_to_internet_dialog_layout");

-#### Customization of images ####
+#### Customization of images

 You can use your own images or icons as a part of our user interface.

 You can set different images for the invitation status (invitation delivered, invitation not delivered and invitation pending), default user image and edit message image.
 You have to put your images in your **res/drawable** folder and call the appropriate method from the *UICustomizationManager* class.

 - `setDeliveredImage(String customDeliveredImageName)` - sets the name of the ‘delivered’ image,
 - `setPendingImage(String customPendingImageName)` - sets the name of ‘pending’ image,